 This topic describes how to set up Data Generator to generate test data.

-On the Data Generator toolbar, click Generate Data.
+6. On the Data Generator toolbar, click Populate data to the target database.

-The Output window will open, where you can:
+The Output of Data Population Wizard window will open, where you can:

 Select a required option and click Next.

-The Summary tab allows you to see the details of an error or warning.
+9. The Summary tab allows you to see the generation action plan and the details of generation errors and warning.

 When you are setting up the tables and columns that you want to populate, SQL Data Generator displays warning and error messages to inform you when there may be a problem with the data generation.

 10. Click Generate to finish the process.